Claude Lelièvre

-Claude Lelièvre (born 19 May 1946) is the Commissioner for Children Rights of the French (i.e., French-speaking) Community of Belgium, an office similar to the Children's Ombudsman agencies elsewhere.
+Claude Lelièvre (born 19 May 1946) is a Belgian government official.
+He is the Commissioner for Children Rights of the French community of Belgium, an office similar to the children's ombudsman agencies elsewhere.

-In 1994, he falsely denounced Belgian journalist Pierre Swennen as a paedophile, based on false information provided by Marie-France Botte, notably causing Swennen to lose his job.
+In 1994, Lelièvre falsely denounced Belgian journalist Pierre Swennen as a paedophile, based on false information provided by Marie-France Botte, notably causing Swennen to lose his job.
 The claim was unfounded but Lelièvre refused to reveal his source, preventing a proper investigation.
 In 2004, it was finally proven that the accusation was false, and Botte was ordered to pay substantial damages.